10 Common Skin-Care Ingredients That Are Making You Break Out

 If you’re prone to breakouts, you probably have an arsenal of products to treat them, but not all are actually helpful.
 These are the 10 ingredients that could be making your acne worse.

-If you’re wondering what causes acne, the reality is that there are many reasons behind troublesome skin.
-They include not changing your pillowcase frequently, a fatty and sugary diet, or the wrong skincare regimen for your skin type, according to Kerri Daniels, a skin consultant with the global beauty brand, PMD Beauty.
-Salicylic acid may be too harsh on acne for some people, so she suggests using it sparingly.
-“It can be used in small doses as spot treatments,” says Daniels, who is also a NJ- and NY-based model.
+If you’re wondering what causes acne, the reality is that no one is really sure—there are many potential reasons behind troublesome skin, according to Mona Gohara, MD, an associate clinical professor at the Yale School of Medicine and a dermatologist at Dermatology Physicians of Connecticut in Branford.
+They include hormonal issues, not changing your pillowcase frequently, a fatty and sugary diet, or the wrong skincare regimen for your skin type, says Kerri Daniels, a skin consultant with the global beauty brand, PMD Beauty.

 The smell of citrus might perk you up in the morning, but you shouldn’t use scented products on your face.
 “Fragrance and perfumes can be found in many over-the-counter washes and scrubs marketed toward acne-prone skin,” says Dr. Gohara.
 However, these products could be what causes acne.
 If you have dry skin or find yourself scratching your face throughout the day, add unscented products to your skincare routine.